SlightlySpicyRabbit/Ubuntu-Server-Configuration/README.md

 `ssh username@hostname_or_ip_address -p port_number`

 ## User Account
-* **Create user:** Create a new user for better privilege management and file isolation
+* **Create User:** Create a new user for better privilege management and file isolation
     * `sudo adduser <username>`

 * **Substitute User:** Switching accounts, using sudo permissions can be done without the target account password.
 If no user is specified, the system attempts to switch to the root account